metzmitchell/rowan-remodeler-playbook/docs/05-messaging-and-positioning/copywriting/02-CHANNEL-SPECIFIC/scripts-for-youtube.md

 #### Required Link:
 **Always include this link (unless there is another specific link mentioned in the video):**
-[Your Consultancy] | Construction Industry Marketing: https://[Your Consultancy].build
+[Your Consultancy] | Construction Industry Marketing: https://yourconsultancy.build

 #### Tag Section:
 **Add a section for relevant tags to copy-paste into the tags field on YouTube:**